Criminal Injuries: Compensation for Survivors of Abuse

 Employment Related PTSD

 PTSD sufferers experience trauma in many ways.
-When a place of work involves violence, blood, death, crime, etc., a person can suffer similar to how war veterans suffer.
+When a place of work involves violence, blood, death, crime, etc., a person can suffer similarly to how war veterans suffer.
 Workers may find that they are either numb from it, or find it hard to separate their home life from their work life.
 The stress can be overwhelming and they may become depressed, anxious, begin to abuse alcohol and drugs just to cope with the pain of seeing awful things happen to other people.
 Police officers, emergency medical technicians and firefighters frequently must deal with these traumatic events.
 Some find it hard to cope, and members of the immediate family are often the first ones to notice changes in behaviour, or personality changes in the person suffering.
 Family members can seek help.
 Trying to understand PTSD without professional help can take much longer and be more stressful on the family unit.
 Sometimes the person with PTSD may decide to hide their feelings of anxiety, and stress, but eventually one day it can surface, and may be explosive.
 They may become suicidal and others may not see the signs of depression.
-If your workplace involves violence, pain and death, it is a good idea to get help in understanding the affects, and how this trauma can cause PTSD.
+If your workplace involves violence, pain, and death, it is a good idea to get help in understanding the effects, and how this trauma can cause PTSD.

 Home Life Affects: